Xylitol: Not as Sweet As It’s Cracked Up to BeUpdated: June 04, 2017Healthy Living

 Potentially so.
 The only time I personally would ever consider using xylitol is to help resolve a childhood ear or sinus infection in order to prevent the use of antibiotics.

-There is evidence that xylitol can indeed help encourage a healthy balance of beneficial bacteria found in the ear canal and sinus cavities and that a therapeutic dose of xylitol can help resolve an infection in these areas quickly with no medication required.
+There is evidence that xylitol can indeed help encourage a healthy balance of beneficial bacteria found in the ear canal and sinus cavities.
+A therapeutic dose of xylitol can help resolve an infection in these areas quickly with no medication required.

 One caveat: If you are going to use this sugar alcohol sparingly and therapeutically (not as a food), make sure it does not come from a GMO source like corn!

 Sarah, The Healthy Home Economist